MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-Runners/instructions.md

 ## Introduction

 Iain is the competition secretary of a running club.
 One of his tasks is to select the best runners in the club to enter national competitions.
+The races are either 100 m, 200 m, or 400 m.

 He wishes to write a program that will simplify the task of looking through a long text file of names, distances and times to find all the runners who have race times below the entry requirements for each competition.

 The club stores names, distances, and times in text files.
 The male sprinters are in a file called 'maleRunners.txt'.
 An example of the data is shown below.

 | Name     | Distance | Time |
 | ----     | -------- | ---- |